seamusdemora/PiFormulae/Bluetooth-AudioForBookwormLite.md

     Jul 22 04:28:57 rpi3a wireplumber[717]: <WpSiAudioAdapter:0x5580d0e060> failed to activate item: Object activation aborted: proxy destroyed
     ```

     And so it seems that neither the `pipewire` nor `wireplumber` services are "happy".
-I currently have no idea what to do about that... but am *very pleased* that the BT audio seems to work quite well without it!
+I currently have no idea what to do about that... but am *very pleased* that the BT audio seems to work quite well [in spite of  it](https://dictionary.cambridge.org/dictionary/english/in-spite-of)!

 #### 3. Modify the `getty@tty1.service`